edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 #### Training in the cloud

 Let's train our models in the cloud using our [notebook](https://github.com/emergy-official/anomaly.parf.ai/blob/main/ai/notebooks/2_efficientad.ipynb).
-We are using a Jupyter notebook, you could also use a Python script.
+We are using a Jupyter notebook, or you could also use a Python script.

 There are many different cloud providers that allow you to train a model.
-We will use an AWS instance that includes a [Nvidia Tesla 4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/).
+We will use an AWS instance that includes an [Nvidia Tesla 4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/).

 The specific instance type we use is  `g4dn.xlarge`.
 To get access to this instance, you need to create a support ticket requesting access to the type G instance type in your region.
 It will cost us 0.526 USD per hour and we plan to use it for approximately 3h.